Cooking Class Info

 (Second Saturday of every month)

-EarthSave Louisville will be hosting our 6 pm monthly "veggie-heavy" potluck event at the United Crescent Hill Ministries located at 150 State Street (on Frankfort Ave).
+EarthSave Louisville will be hosting our 6 pm monthly "veggie-monopoly" potluck event at the United Crescent Hill Ministries located at 150 State Street, Louisville, KY (on Frankfort Ave).
 This is a free event.
 Use the parking lot and on-street parking.
 Look for the EarthSave banners.
-This is right after our free, open cooking class at 4pm.
+This is right after our free, open to all, vegan cooking class at 4pm.

 Come for the food; stay for the inspiration.

 * Phytophile: Plant-loving

 6 p.m.
 POTLUCK: Bring a plant-laden dish (cooked or raw) , your